lablup/rraft-py/README.md

 Most of the APIs in `rraft-py` handle both "General types" and "Container Object types," but some APIs require only types with ownership.
 You can find information about this in [rraft.pyi](https://github.com/lablup/rraft-py/blob/main/rraft.pyi).

 It is important to note that passing a reference pointing an invalid object in Python to `rraft-py`'s API can cause a **Segmentation fault** that is difficult to debug.
 Understanding Rust's ownership concept can help you avoid such problems.

+#### Comments

+All the comments of the codes have been copy-pasted from the upstream repository (`raft-rs`) and there might be some missing comments.

 ### Benchmarks